scalar-labs/scalardb-analytics-postgresql/scalardb_fdw/docs/README.md

 ## Limitations

 - This extension aims to enable analytical query processing on ScalarDB-managed databases.
 Therefore, this extension only supports reading data from ScalarDB.
-- Currently, this extension always reads all records from the underlying databases, no matter what selection exists in queries.